The Smart home-buying guide

 Do some buyers use the listing agent as their buyer’s agent (that agent is then a dual agent) and it all works out to their utmost satisfaction in the end?
 Sure, sometimes.
 If you have negotiated many home purchases before, then that option might work well for you because you have the experience of buying a home, selling a home, reading inspection reports, and understanding the market.
 However, there are many more scenarios where the buyer finds that in the long-run, ultimately, they paid more for the property.
 For example, a buyer’s agent will point out all the possible issues that might crop up through the many inspections and will negotiate and position you to be in the best position – she or he is only working for you.
 An agent who is representing both of you has the ultimate goal of making both of you satisfied.
 Let me ask you, if you were getting divorced, would you use the same attorney as your soon to be ex spouse?

 Many buyers don’t know how to find a top local buyer’s agent.
 One of the most important tips to help ensure you hire a top buyer’s agent is to understand how to interview real estate agents when buying a house.

-If you know what questions to ask real estate agents that you’re interviewing, you’re going to greatly improve the chances you hire a rock star buyer’s agent or – even better – a rock star band (Donna & Carol come to mind, don’t they?).
+If you know what questions to ask real estate agents that you’re interviewing, you’re going to greatly improve the chances you hire a local rock star buyer’s agent.
 Some questions to consider when asking prospective agents include,